Calculate Electronic Band Gap¶

-This page explains how to calculate an electronic band gap based on density functional theory.
-We study silicon in the standard diamond-centered cubic structure and use VASP as our simulation engine during this tutorial.
+This tutorial page explains how to calculate an electronic band gap based on Density Functional Theory.
+We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use VASP as our main simulation engine during this tutorial.